Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: INTRODUCTION

-Space-time supersymmetry (SUSY) is known to be the only nontrivial combination of internal and space-time symmetries.
+Space-time supersymmetry (SUSY) is known to be the only nontrivial combination of the space-time and internal symmetries \cite{wessbook, Weinbergbook}.
 It transforms fermions into bosons, and vice versa.
 SUSY provides a possible solution to hierarchy problem \cite{wessbook, Weinbergbook, gervais71, wess74, dimopoulos81}.
 Gravity is naturally obtained if SUSY is local in space and time.
 Due to many fantastic features, SUSY has been extensively studied in high energy physics for half a century.
-But there is so far no experimental evidence for SUSY, and it remains unclear whether or not SUSY is a fundamental law of nature.
+Unfortunately, there is so far no experimental evidence for SUSY, and it remains unclear whether or not SUSY is a fundamental law of nature.

-While the search for SUSY in high-energy processes has reached basically nothing, a variety of condensed matter systems are conjectured to manifest emergent SUSY at low energies \cite{Friedan84, Nayak98, fendley03, Lee07, Huijse08, Roy09, Yu10, Berg13, Ponte14, Grover14, Huijse14, Jian15, Zerf16, Li16, Jian17, Rahmani15, Maciejko16}.
+While the search for SUSY in high-energy processes has reached basically nothing, a variety of condensed matter systems were conjectured to manifest emergent SUSY at low energies \cite{Friedan84, Nayak98, fendley03, Lee07, Huijse08, Yu10, Roy13, Berg13, Grover14, Ponte14, Huijse14, Jian15, Zerf16, Li16, Li18, Rahmani15, Maciejko16, Jian17}.
 At the microscopic level, these systems are non-supersymmetric, and even non-relativistic.
-As the energy is lowered down to zero, these systems flow to a stable fixed point at which the Lorentz symmetry is respected \cite{Roy16, Chadha83}.
-Under certain circumstances, there emerges an effective SUSY.
-Emergent SUSY provides an opportunity to explore the intriguing properties of SUSY in condensed matter systems \cite{Zerf16, Jian17}.
-Unfortunately, it is technically difficult to realize emergent SUSY in actual materials, since normally one needs to delicately tune two or even more parameters.
+As the energy is lowered down to zero, the systems can flow to a stable fixed point at which the Lorentz symmetry is respected \cite{Chadha83, Roy16}.
+Under certain circumstances, there might emerge an effective space-time SUSY.
+The emergence of SUSY could provide an opportunity to explore the intriguing predictions of SUSY theories in condensed matter systems.
+However, it is technically difficult to realize effective SUSY in actual materials, as one usually needs to delicately tune two or even more parameters.